xen/xen.github.com/_posts/2013-06-20-using-flask-and-rauth-for-github-authentication.md

 ---
 {% include JB/setup %}

 Recently I made a research about OAuth libraries for Flask.
 Picture is not bright, most packages are outdated and abandoned.
-Well known `Flask-Oauth` is generally dead and I don't recoment to rely on it.
-Funny that OAuth itself is very simple, after some magic during authentification you have `access_token` which you only need to add as GET parameter or special header to your request.
+Well known Flask-Oauth is generally dead and I don't recommend to rely on it.
+Funny that OAuth itself is very simple, after some magic during authentication you have `access_token` which you only need to add as GET parameter or special header to your request.
 Probably other providers need more complex logic but it is enough for Github.

-Trying to [fix `Flask-OAuth` I asked question on SO](http://stackoverflow.com/q/15964268/85739) and got answer from author of `rauth`, he recomend to use his library.
-And this post is my way to payback to him and opensource.
+Trying to [fix Flask-OAuth I asked question on SO](http://stackoverflow.com/q/15964268/85739) and got answer from author of `rauth`, he recommend to use his library.
+And this post is my way to payback to him and open source.
 I made this real life example of how you can use `Flask`, `rauth`, Github and `sessions` to authorize users on your site.

 First of all you need to setup your local environment.
 Make sure that you have installed `python`, `pip` and `virtualenv`.
 Then setup environment: